MANAGING Accounts receivable

 Our customers' testimonials

-I generate general weekly reports on overdue amounts, the top 20 most overdue customers, the problems and amounts of disputes, resolution times, etc. All this information from the CashOnTime solution is then presented to the finance department.
+I generate general weekly reports on past-due amounts, the top 20 most overdue customers, the problems and amounts of disputes, resolution times, etc. All this information from the CashOnTime solution is then presented to the finance department.
 All this information from the CashOnTime solution is then presented to the finance department.

 Accounts receivable manager, in charge of collections